Rust-Wellcome/labwhere/presentation/slides.md

 ➡️ ➡️ ➡️

 As I mentioned earlier, the prototype is something that we felt was very close to our domain.
-It is, in fact, a re-write - or an “oxidisation” - of an application called LabWhere that gives an interface to scan in the location of a particular labware and an interface to track locations for each labware - for example plates and tubes.
+It is, in fact, a re-write - or an “oxidisation” - of an application called LabWhere that gives an interface to scan in the location of a particular plate or tube and an interface to track locations for each plate and tube.
 For the prototype, we chose two use cases:

 1. Scan-in a piece of labware into a pre-defined location.